sixrandanes/frontend-layout/README.md

 # frontend layout

 This is a simple project which contains basic strucure for starting a frontend application.
-This project contains the follwing elements : bootstrap@3.3.5 (scss), angularJS + ui.router,
+This project contains the following elements : bootstrap@3.3.5 (scss), angularJS + ui.router,
 jquery,